karammulc/Karas-Jams-Case-Study/README.md

 ## Introduction

 # StreamTunes-Case-Study
 Hello!
 This project is especially personal and meaningful to me.
-Throughout my life and it's complexities music has offered solice and opportunities for connection.
+Throughout my life and its complexities, music has offered solace and opportunities for connection.
 Instead of addressing a business problem, this project will explore my Spotify data and personal listening patterns.

 Objectives:
 - Explore the patterns within my relationship to music
-- Attempt new techniques
+- Play with new tool
-- offer the opportunity for you to get to know me better
+- Offer the opportunity for you to get to know me better

 Lets go!